By Kara Sherrer

 Reach out to current students and alumni to learn more.

 In the U.S., it’s acceptable and even encouraged for prospective students to reach out to current students and alumni to learn what life at the school is like.
-Some schools even have programs like the Admissions Ambassadors at Vanderbilt Business, where current students actively volunteer to talk with prospective students.
+Some schools even have programs like the Recruiting & Admissions Fellows at Vanderbilt Business, where current students actively volunteer to talk with prospective students.
 Current students can speak to what the program and life in the city is like, but they shouldn’t be expected to give advice on the application.
-“The ambassadors are not meant to be proofreading essays, for example,” Killingsworth cautions, and says the same goes for any alumni applicants may reach out to via LinkedIn.
+“The Fellows are not meant to be proofreading essays, for example,” Killingsworth cautioned, and says the same goes for any alumni applicants may reach out to via LinkedIn.
 “We want you to get to know the program as best you can through our current students or through alumni.”

 Read the website first — then reach out to your admissions officer.